Akshaya Tritiya: Mahabharata

-The festival is related the presentation of the Akshaya Patra to Draupadi by the god Krishna during the visit of numerous sages, including the sage Durvasa.
-During their exile in the forest, the Pandava princes were famished due to the lack of food, and their wife Draupadi was pained by this because she could not extend the customary hospitality to their guests.
-Yudhishthira, the eldest Pandava, prayed to the god Surya, who gave him this bowl, which would remain full till Draupadi served all of their guests.
-During Durvasa's visit, Krishna made this bowl invincible for Draupadi so that the magical bowl called Akshaya Patra would always remain full with food of their choice, even as to satiate the whole universe if required.
+The festival has related the presentation of the Akshaya Patra to Draupadi by Krishna during the visit of numerous sages, including the sage Durvasa.
+During their exile in the forest, the Pandava princes were famished due to the lack of food.
+Knowing this, Duryodhana deliberately sent the sages to them as he knew the Pandavas won't be able to extend proper hospitality to them.
+Unbeknownst to him, Yudhishthira, the eldest Pandava, had prayed to the god Surya, who gave him the magical bowl, Akshaya Patra, which would remain full till Draupadi eats out of it.